kit500/Addons-watched-manager/README.md

 The export/import files locations can be specified in Programs -> Addons watched manager -> Add-on settings, otherwise the default ones in the addon folder will be used.

 The following actions is available:
-  Export - Export addons whatch states (watched flags and resume time positions) to a file.
+  Export - Export addons watch states (watched flags and resume time positions) to a file.
-  Import - Import addons whatch states from a file.
+  Import - Import addons watch states from a file.
   View statistics / delete - Shows the amount of watched videos of every installed video addon.
 Choosing the particular addon will delete all watch states from DB for choosen addon.

 Notes: